Licensed & Insured

 Spray Foam

 Closed-cell spray foam delivers the highest R-value per inch (roughly R-6 to R-7) and creates an air barrier in the same pass.
-It is the right choice for cathedralized attics, homes with undersized rafter bays, conditioned attic assemblies, and spaces where air sealing and insulation need to happen together.
-Spray foam costs more per square foot, but for the right application it outperforms every other option and can allow you to move mechanicals and ducts into conditioned space.
+It’s the right choice for cathedralized attics, homes with undersized rafter bays, conditioned attic assemblies, and spaces where air sealing and insulation need to happen together.
+Spray foam costs more per square foot, but for the right application it outperforms every other option and can allow mechanicals and ducts to live in conditioned space.

 R-Value and Title 24 — What Sonoma County Requires

 Sonoma County sits in California Climate Zone 2.
-Under Title 24 — California's energy code — new construction and additions must meet a minimum of R-38 for attic insulation.
-For retrofits, R-38 is also the target we recommend because it optimizes the comfort-to-cost ratio for our climate.
+Under Title 24 — California’s energy code — new construction and additions must meet a minimum of R-38 for attic insulation.
+For retrofits, R-38 is the target most insulation contractors will recommend because it optimizes the comfort-to-cost ratio for our climate.
 Anything less leaves real energy dollars on the table; anything more generally produces diminishing returns.

 In practical terms, R-38 translates to roughly 10–12 inches of blown-in cellulose, 12–14 inches of blown-in fiberglass, or about 6 inches of closed-cell spray foam.
 Many Sonoma County homes built before 1990 have somewhere between R-11 and R-19 in the attic — less than half of what current code requires — which is why upgrading almost always pays off.

 Insulation only works if the air sealing underneath it is done right.
-That is the step most contractors skip, and it is the reason "new" insulation sometimes delivers disappointing results.
-Here is how we do it.
+That’s the step shortcut crews skip — and it’s the reason “new” insulation sometimes delivers disappointing results.
+When you’re evaluating a licensed insulation contractor, look for a scope that includes:

 Insulation Types — At a Glance